 Gargle with salt water.
 It’s a good way to soothe a throbbing throat.
 The salt water eases swelling and loosens mucus.
 Stir one-quarter to one-half teaspoon of salt into a cup of warm water until it’s dissolved, and gargle a few times a day.

 Sip a hot beverage.
 It’s comforting to curl up with a mug of tea.
 Plus, research shows that the heat can also ease cold symptoms such as sore throat and fatigue.
 Try sipping non-caffeinated herbal tea, lemon water, or warm broth.

 Have a spoonful of honey.
 This sticky stuff can coat your throat and soothe a cough.
 In one study, kids who ate about half a tablespoon of honey at bedtime slept more soundly and coughed less than those who got a placebo medicine.
 Stir it into a cup of decaf tea or lemon water.
 One warning: Don’t give honey to babies younger than 1 year old.

 Take a hot shower.
 Breathing in steam may moisten a scratchy throat and nose, as well as loosen your congestion.
 Although the research is mixed on whether this remedy works, there’s no harm in trying it.
 The heat can also help relax any aching muscles.

 Take an over-the-counter remedy.
 You may find relief with one of these medications.
 Take them as directed, and don’t give them to children under age 6 without your pediatrician’s OK.

 - Pain reliever for fever and aches.
 Doctors usually recommend acetaminophen.
 If you’re taking another cold medicine, though, check that it doesn’t already have the drug.
 It’s a common ingredient in many OTC remedies, but getting too much can be dangerous.
-So check the label, and don’t go over the limit of 3,000 milligrams per day.
+So check the label and ask the pharmacist how much is safe to take at one time.

 - Lozenges for a sore throat.
 They have herbs and other ingredients that can soothe the stinging.